user-wu/SRFFNet/README.md

 * DUT-OMRON
 * DUTS
 # Download model
-* If you want to test the performance of SRFFNet, please download the[model](https://baidu.com) into out folder
+* If you want to test the performance of SRFFNet, please download the [model](https://baidu.com) into out folder
-* If you want to train your own model, please download the pretrained model](https://baidu.com) into res folder
+* If you want to train your own model, please download the [pretrained model](https://baidu.com) into res folder
 # Training
 ```
 cd src/